Understanding Key Terms

 Refers to an individual who reports experiencing sexual misconduct committed by a member of the University community, and is named in a complaint of sexual misconduct under this policy and procedures.
 The University may serve as the Complainant when the alleged victim does not wish to participate and the University has determined it is necessary to move forward under the applicable procedures.

-Violence committed by a person against another person with whom he or she has been in a relationship of a romantic or intimate nature.
+Violence or the threat of violence committed by any person who is or has been in a relationship of a romantic or intimate nature.
 The existence of such a relationship will be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interactions between the persons involved in the relationship.
-(This definition is based on the VAWA definition 42 U.S.C.
-13925 (a).)

 - is or was a spouse of,